linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 The two basic types of municipal security structures are tax-backed debt and revenue bonds.
 Other securities share characteristics of tax-backed debt and revenue bonds.[14]

-Tax-backed debt Debt issued by states, counties, special districts, cities, towns, and school districts and secured by some form of tax revenue is called tax-backed debt.
+Tax-backed debt: Debt issued by states, counties, special districts, cities, towns, and school districts and secured by some form of tax revenue is called tax-backed debt.
 This type of debt includes general obligation debt, appropriation-backed obligations, and debt obligations supported by public credit enhancement programs.

 The broadest type of tax-backed debt is general obligation debt.
 The two types of general obligation pledges are unlimited and limited.
 An unlimited tax general obligation debt is the stronger form of general obligation pledge, because it is secured by the issuer's unlimited taxing power.
 Tax revenue sources include corporate and individual income taxes, sales taxes, and property taxes.
 Unlimited tax general obligation debt is said to be secured by the full faith and credit of the issuer.
 A limited tax general obligation debt is a limited tax pledge because of a statutory limit on the tax rates the issuer may levy to service the debt.